Efficient Graph Knowledge Distillation from GNNs to Kolmogorov--Arnold Networks via Self-Attention Dynamic Sampling: EXPERIMENTS

 To comprehensively evaluate our method, the experimental design includes both transductive and inductive settings.
 In the transductive setting, the model is trained based on the feature matrix \( X \) and the labeled node label matrix \( Y^{L} \) , and then infers the labels \( Y^{U} \) for the unlabeled nodes.
 In the inductive setting, the training and test sets are completely distinct.
 After the model is trained using \( X^{L}, X^{U}_{\text{obs}} \), and \( Y^{L} \), it predicts the labels \( Y^{U}_{\text{ind}} \) of the unseen unlabeled nodes.

 The experiments are conducted on the PyTorch and Deep Graph Library (DGL) platforms, with all model parameters automatically optimized using Optuna to determine the best configuration.
-To ensure repeatability and fairness, all baseline models are run independently five times, and their average performance is reported.
-In order to maintain the consistency of the experiment, the random seeds for all five runs are fixed to eliminate any variations caused by random initialization.
+For full reproducibility, the detailed hyperparameter configurations of SA-DSD are provided in Appendix~\ref{app:hyperparams}.
+To ensure repeatability and fairness, we run each method five times with five different fixed random seeds, and report the mean ± std.
 All models are trained using the Adam optimizer, and experiments are conducted on a single RTX 2080 Ti GPU.